AdrienneGast/BearDepredation/FR-IT/README.md

     4. Those are very large raster files.
 Thus, to merge them easily and to have much less large files, use GRASS::r.patch to merge the 6 files (GRASS::r.patch) on the raster_base extent.

   Check for the categories (0 no data, 1 water, 2 railways, 10 area-open, 15 area-streets, 20 area-green, 25 area-street green, 30 area-open, 35 area-streets, 40 area green, 41 area-green, 45 area-street green, 50 buildings) which are very detailed (streets, bati) with the PDF file for the ESM data.
   Normaly, we can only select for (-0, -1, -2, -10, -15, -20, -25, -30) as it is grassland, bare_rocks or water.
-But we need to check for the other categories.
+But we need to check for the other categories: with category 50 Buildings we also have some rocks that are taken...

 5. **ROADS**
     1. From overpass turbo https://overpass-turbo.eu/